 They lead, you help, then talk together.
 As your co-leaders grow in their abilities and confidence, your role will also begin to shift.
 Instead of leading your group, you’ll need to begin to hand over the reigns to your co-leaders.
 When a counseling situation comes up in your group, ask your co-leaders to spearhead the conversations.
 Let your co-leaders host, provide snacks, and facilitate the discussion during your weekly gatherings.
 Instead of asking them to help you, start asking them, “How can we help you lead right now?”

 They lead, you watch, then talk together.
-Toward the end of your Cell Group season, once you have a plan to multiply your group, it’s time to step back and watch your co-leaders as they shepherd the group.
+Toward the end of your Community Group season, once you have a plan to multiply your group, it’s time to step back and watch your co-leaders as they shepherd the group.
 Watch them as they facilitate the group meetings and monitoring its health.
 Let them encourage group participants to take their next step of growth.
 Give them permission to make decisions about what your group is studying.
 Now, when you talk together about the group, it’s no longer your group – it’s their group!

 Finally, they lead, they find someone else to watch, then they talk together.
 As the group plans to multiply, be sure your co-leaders are committed to identifying and developing a new set of co-leaders as their new group begins and the cycle continues.

 One more reminder.
 Something happens inside each of us when someone that we respect says, “I see in you great potential!”
 Speak that kind of confidence into your co-leaders on a regular basis at every stage of this process.
 You may be surprised at quickly they grow when they know you believe in them.